![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Yes, despite its obviously late move, the pickup truck managed to squeeze my available road space ahead to something I expected would crush Shadow's front fenders if we attempted to pass through the gauntlet, and then leave us stuck there.

-But rather than stopping I simply went the other way.
+But rather than stopping, I simply went the other way.
 Behind the truck.
 Onto the private residence land off the road.
-Right before the eyes of another of my attackers-- although at that moment I was still identifying friendlies and non-friendlies.
+Right before the eyes of another of my attackers-- although at that moment I was still striving to identify friendlies from non-friendlies.

-Shadow's heavy motor kept the front end tracking well enough in the hard left then right turn to get around the truck, but I felt the rear end coming round.
-And my eyes informed me I had scant space available for all this without plunging off into never-never land.
+Shadow's heavy motor kept the front end tracking well enough in the hard left then right turn to get around the truck, but I felt the rear end coming around.
+And my eyes informed me I had scant space available for all this, without plunging off into never-never land.

 I couldn't stop the spin steering-wise either, due to the lack of terra firma in the required space.